karyra-spark/spark/README.md

 > **Learn Crypto Safely, Grow Together**

-Karyra Spark is a mobile-first, open-source SvelteKit frontend for a Starknet readiness gateway — a structured educational platform that guides Indonesian-speaking users through blockchain fundamentals, safe wallet practices, and the Starknet ecosystem one step at a time.
+Karyra Spark is a mobile-first, open-source SvelteKit frontend for a Blockchain and Starknet readiness gateway — a structured educational platform that guides Indonesian-speaking users through blockchain fundamentals, safe wallet practices, and the Starknet ecosystem one step at a time.

 The platform is intentionally *not* a trading tool.
 It begins with understanding and safety, and only opens the door to wallets, testnets, and ecosystem exploration once users have demonstrated readiness.